ElTh0r0/preferendum/README.md

 - **Comments** section in every poll
 - **Mini View** feature (for very big poll tables)
 - **Customizable labels**: All the labels and texts can be set to custom strings, so you can even translate the interface to a language of your choice
+- **Customizable colors**:
-- **Customizable colors**: All the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
+  - All the interface colors can easily be set to your preference (system-wide, that is, not for individual polls)
+  - Toggle between light and dark color themes
 - Optional:
   - **Poll admin links** to restrict poll management to author
   - Receive email after new entry and/or comment